GitMoDu/LoLa/README.md

 Transmit Power Balancer[WORKING]: with the link up, the end-points are continuosly updated on the RSSI of the partner, and adjusts the output power conservatively.

+Channel Hopping[IN PROGRESS]: The Host should hop on various channels while broadcasting, as should the remote while trying to establish a link.
+Currently it's using a fixed channel (average between min and max channels).
+When linked, we use the TOTP mechanism to generate a pseudo-random channel hopping.

-Simulated Packet Loss for Testing[WORKING]: This feature allows us to test the system in simulated bad conditions.
+Simulated Packet Loss for Testing[IN PROGRESS]: This feature allows us to test the system in simulated bad conditions.
+Was reverted during last merge, needs to be reimplemented.

-Link diagnostics [WORKING]: Measures link properties: Latency, RSSI, Remote RSSI.
-Not included in Link by default, only used for diagnose and debug the radio IC.

 # Implemented services